 Oliver is an architect, mapmaker and urban endurance walker.
 He qualified at PCL London, has worked at award-winning London practices Wolff Olins, Powell Moya and Eric Parry Architects, and has taught at University of Nottingham, University of Cambridge and Canterbury School of Architecture prior to joining the University of Reading team.

-He worked initially as an architect and designer at identity agency Wolff Olins on projects for the Natural History Museum, Toshiba and the Welcome Foundation, before joining Powell Moya as an interior designer and subsequently as project architect on the £20m Cambridge Regional College.
+He worked initially as an architect and designer at identity agency Wolff Olins on projects for the Natural History Museum, Toshiba and the Wellcome Foundation, before joining Powell Moya as an interior designer and subsequently as project architect on the £20m Cambridge Regional College.
 Oliver also designed and detailed the complex interior conversion of Westbourne Grove Church, creating a new church within the old, in Notting Hill as part of an £11m project for the Manhattan Loft Corporation.
 During this time Oliver was first prizewinner in a series of open competitions, including the Observer Liberty Woolmark furniture competition, Restaurant 2000 competition and BD Hot Desking competition, and runner up in the RIBA Living Sites Competition, Circle 33 Housing Competition and Europan 5 in Turku Finland.
 These projects were the subject of an exhibition at the Architecture Foundation 'Mars Pants' and its related publication.

 Oliver uses an issue-based approach with students of architecture and creates links between fieldwork, action, proposition, realisation and impact analysis.
 Locating extraordinary situations across Europe and utilising these as catalysts to student thinking has been a feature of the briefs for final degree projects that he creates.
 For example, ethnic integration in Marseille, flood defence in Hamburg, post-Olympic conditions in Athens and gentrification conflicts along the High Line in New York.